-Recognizing the difference between a Titleist ProV1 and a Srixon Q-Star is one thing, but truly understanding what tells you apart - and how that affects your game - is another entirely.
+Recognizing the difference between a Titleist ProV1 and a Srixon Q-Star is one thing, but truly understanding how they affect your game is another entirely.
 Knowing how to identify golf balls goes beyond just finding your ProV1 with the 3 on it in the rough, it's about understanding its construction, condition, and performance so you can play more consistently and avoid costly penalties.
-This guide will walk you through exactly how to read a golf ball like a pro, from decoding its markings to marking it yourself for mistake-free rounds.
+This guide will walk you through how to read a golf ball like a pro, from decoding its markings to marking it yourself for mistake-free rounds.

 Why Is That Little White Ball So Complicated?